 The History of Saint Malo Beach

 Saint Malo Beach was the very first private gated community ever in the San Diego area!

 The houses here were first built in the late 1920s by a Pasadena architect and his wife, Kenyon and Louise Keith.

 Initially, he was only interested in buying a few beachfront houses, but ultimately he ended up having to purchase 28 acres of prime beach real estate.

 And as they say, the rest is history.

 The Saint Malo Community

-A high majority of the original owners in this community are from notable “old money” Los Angeles families.
+A large majority of the original owners in this community are from notable “old money” Los Angeles families.

 Over the years, the property owners would sell to just family members and friends as a way to keep the community as tight as possible.